 With approval of the relevant Discipline Coordinator in conjunction with approval from the Course Coordinator, students may articulate from the Graduate Certificate in Business to a related Master of Business course, depending on the major undertaken.
 Students must meet the entry requirements and/or prerequisites for further study.
-Students completing the Graduate Certificate in Business (Strategic Advertising) may articulate to the: • BS11 Master of Business (Strategic
+Students completing the Graduate Certificate in Business (Strategic Advertising) may articulate to the:

-• BS11 Master of Business (Strategic Advertising)
+BS11 Master of Business (Strategic Advertising)